 While attending the University of Texas School of Law, Mr. Florence was a member of the Board of Advocates and served as a research and writing assistant to faculty members.
 Before launching his legal career, Mr. Florence worked in the real estate field for one year.

-Mr. Florence was recognized as a Texas "Super Lawyer" in 2019 and the 11 years immediately preceding by Super Lawyers magazine.
+Mr. Florence was recognized by The Best Lawyers in America® in 2023 in the area of Product Liability Litigation – Defendants.
+He was recognized as a Texas "Super Lawyer" in 2020 and the 12 years immediately preceding by Super Lawyers magazine.